JolanLar/flutter_auth_form/README.md

 # flutter_web

 A new Flutter project.
-Creating by following this : https://docs.flutter.dev/get-started/codelab-web
+Created by following this : https://docs.flutter.dev/get-started/codelab-web

 ## Getting Started